cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 An attacker that is able to deploy sufficient offline resources (`o`) can increase their success probability independent of any usage.
-In even the best case, single key bounds are always additionally limited to:
+In even the best case, single key bounds are always limited to the maximum of the stated bound and

 ~~~
 AEA <= o / 2^k
 ~~~

-This places a bound on the advantage that can be achieved for modes that use smaller key sizes, depending on what assumptions can be made about attacker resources.
+This constrains the security that can be achieved for modes that use smaller key sizes, depending on what assumptions can be made about attacker resources.

 For example, if an attacker could be assumed to have the resources to perform in the order of 2^80 AES operations, an attacker gains an attack probability of